-Both Facebook and Instagram have the same ad managing interface (Facebook Ad Manager) and this article describes the flow for both platforms.
-The most important point of this guide is that redirect URLs are forbidden on Facebook.
+Both Facebook and Instagram have the same ad managing interface (Facebook Ad Manager), and this article describes the flow for both platforms.
+The most crucial point of this guide is that redirect URLs are forbidden on Facebook.
 If such URLs are detected on the account, it will be blocked immediately.
 Facebook prohibits redirects as they potentially can lead to restricted content (adult, dating, etc.)

 For all of your Facebook campaigns, no-redirect tracking must be used instead.

 - pass all the conversion data back to Facebook, attaching it to the campaigns (not only to the event manager)

 - pause non-converting creatives and campaigns directly on a Facebook side, no manual work

 Due to Facebook restrictions, conversion data can be delivered to Facebook within 24 hours.

 1. Add Facebook template to RedTrack.